-Besides their bottomless hunger for human flesh and brains, zombies are not driven by any other motivation – therefore they are very underwhelming antagonists.
-But their sheer mass and their lack of intelligence make them a compelling obstacle and an excellent way to spice things up in almost any genre.
+Beyond their insatiable hunger for human flesh and brains, zombies lack any other motivation, which often renders them underwhelming as antagonists.
+Nevertheless, their sheer numbers and lack of intelligence make them a formidable obstacle, capable of injecting excitement into nearly any genre.

 This insatiable appetite for zombies, or zombie-like creatures, guarantees an endless supply of shows that incorporate them, ensuring our collective fascination with high-quality dramas infused with horror elements remains unabated.
 It appears this trend will persist for the foreseeable future, captivating audiences for many seasons to come.